 - 1 medium carrot, peeled and sliced or diced

-- For garnish: 1 small bunch flat-leaf parsley, stemmed and finely chopped
+- 1 small bunch flat-leaf parsley, stemmed and finely chopped

 - Make the dumplings: In a small bowl, stir together the flour, salt and a bit of freshly ground pepper.
 Add 2 Tbsp. of the butter, and using your fingers, rub the butter into the flour until pea-size crumbles form.
 Add egg, and stir until dough forms (mine was more of a thick batter).
 Cover and refrigerate until ready to use.